Getting Started with Weather HAT

 Installing the software

-For this part of the tutorial, you'll need a micro-SD card that's been set up with a recent version of Raspberry Pi OS.
+For this part of the tutorial, you'll need a micro-SD card that's been set up with a recent version of Raspberry Pi OS - we'd suggest using Raspberry Pi OS Bookworm or later.
 If you want, you can plug and a display, keyboard and mouse into your Pi for this step, but we're also going to show you how to set the Pi up 'headlessly', so you can log into it remotely from another computer.
 Being able to log into your Weather Pi remotely is particularly useful if you plan on doing something like mounting it outside on the top of a pole!

 Installing Raspberry Pi OS

 To flash your SD card, download Raspberry Pi Imager to your computer (it's available for Windows, Mac OS and Linux) and fire it up.
-Pick the most recent version of 32 bit Raspberry Pi OS and select your SD card.
-If you're not interested in logging into your Pi remotely, you can stop here - just click on the write button and, once it's cooked, pop the newly flashed SD card into your Pi.
+Select the Pi that you're using and the most recent version of Raspberry Pi OS and select your SD card.
+If you're not interested in logging into your Pi remotely, you can just click next, decline to apply OS customisation and, once it's cooked, pop the newly flashed SD card into your Pi.

 Screenshot of Raspberry Pi Imager